niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 and restrictive (message) information models can be defined, and an information model can be defined as the intersection of two sub-models to assist developers in ensuring a strict subset relationship between them.
 5. **Automated validation of NIEM XSD and XML**: the JADN language natively supports validation of type and property names.
-NDR requirements beyond that may require additional constraint definition and tool development.
+Naming and Design Rules (NDR) requirements beyond that may require additional constraint definition and tool development.
 6. **NIEM data is self-describing**: An information model formally defines equivalence between multiple data models, some of which may be self-describing.
 This allows information to be optimized for machine-to-machine performance while also being represented in a readable format for human consumption.
 The information model can include links to XSD component definition URIs in type definitions without transmitting those URIs in message data.
 7. **Developers have the data exchange specification**: as described in the NTA.
 8. **Compact serialization is supported**: The purpose of information modeling is to support equivalence between multiple data representations.
-Both uncompressed XML and EXI representations are possible, as are purpose-built machine-optimized formats which are designed to be both efficiently processed and concise.
+Both uncompressed XML and Efficient Extensible Interchange (EXI) representations are possible, as are purpose-built machine-optimized formats which are designed to be both efficiently processed and concise.
 JADN currently defines both verbose and concise JSON formats, though the latter due to its textual nature may be applied more as an illustration of machine optimization principles than as a production message format.
 9. **Version architecture supports independent change**: as described in the NTA.